ratul1918/Social-Media/README.md

-# unip - Modern Social Network Platform
+# Modern Social Network Platform

 A professional, modern social network platform built with React, Vite, and Tailwind CSS.
 Connect, share, and build your network with an intuitive and elegant interface.